bb2441/python/talk.md

 85851.34
 ...
 ~~~

-The program fulfils basic requirements,
-but there is always room for improvement/polishing...

 ---

 ## Some Python types

 Values in Python have a type

 A type determines the range of possible values and operations that can be
 performed